ACME Configuration#

 with the Angie server, it communicates with an external service managed by the

-Angie server using hooks (acme_hook).
-This service configures a separate
+Angie server using hook calls (acme_hook).
+This service configures a

 HTTP server, it confirms domain ownership.
-The external service is invoked by Angie when it needs to perform certificate
+Angie invokes the external service when certificate updates are needed via the

-renewal under the ACME protocol.
-Requests and data are proxied to FastCGI, SCGI,
+ACME protocol.
+Calls are made by proxying requests and data to FastCGI, SCGI,

-SSL certificates from Let's Encrypt while using nginx, follow these steps to
+SSL certificates from Let's Encrypt before migrating from nginx to Angie,

 In the example above, the highlighted lines must be modified.
 Depending on your